 If you’re serious about a career in the dog industry, a dog training certification is a must.
 But with so many different certifications out there, how do you know which one to pursue?
 Our guide to what to look for in a certification program will help you choose the best dog training course for you.

 What dog-related skills and knowledge would you like to brush up on or learn?
 Any reputable dog training school will have a detailed course outline available.
-Of course you’ll want to make sure that it covers an extensive range of dog training skills, including basic dog obedience, correcting behavioral problems, giving puppy classes, special techniques for helping rescue dogs, tricks, and advanced behaviors.
-But a really quality course should also give you an understanding of dog psychology, as well as education in the theoretical underpinnings of dog training.
+Of course you’ll want to make sure that it covers an extensive range of dog training skills.
+It should of course include basic dog obedience and correcting behavioral problems.
+But it would be nice to also cover giving puppy classes, special techniques for helping rescue dogs, tricks, and advanced behaviors.
+A really quality course should also give you an understanding of dog psychology, as well as education in the theoretical underpinnings of dog training.

-If you have an interest in expanding out from dog training to other dog-related services, you’ll want to look for a dog training course that includes additional modules such as canine health care, nutrition, first aid, running a doggie daycare or pet sitting operation, or help with setting up and running other kinds of dog businesses.
+Maybe you have an interest in expanding out from dog training to other dog-related services like doggie daycare, pet photography, or dog walking.
+In that case, you’ll want to look for a dog training course that includes additional modules.
+These might include canine health care, nutrition, first aid, running a doggie daycare or pet sitting operation, or help with setting up and running other kinds of dog businesses.
+Watch out for dog training schools that offer many different types of “add-on” courses.
+Separating off all the elements you need can be just a way to nickel and dime you, significantly adding to the overall cost of a certification.
+Taking a more well-rounded dog training certification course from the beginning will give you more options.
+You’ll be able to pursue different types of dog careers without having to take a whole new course.

 Most of us don’t have unlimited funds when we’re looking to start a new career.
 Dog training certifications come with an assortment of price-tags, not all of which will likely fit your budget.
 How much do you have to spend?
 A thousand dollars?
 Ten thousand dollars?
 If you’ve found a couple of different programs with curricula that appeal to you, go ahead and compare them based on price.

 Payment options also matter.
-Maybe you can’t come up with a thousand dollars all at once, but does the certification course you are considering offer payment plans? $139 a month or $46 a week can make things much more doable.
+Maybe you can’t come up with a thousand dollars all at once, but does the certification course you are considering offer payment plans?
+Spreading it out over a few months can make things much more doable.
 Do your homework and decide what fits your budget.

 How will studying for your dog training certification fit into your schedule?
 Is there a brick-and-mortar dog training school located near your house?
 If not, an online course might be a good option for you.
 If you are working around your work or school schedule, or want to complete a certification course while caring for children at home, you may want to look into evening classes or an online certification.